 In the first two chapters we are going to examine what the course is about and what we need to get started.
 We will also take a look at the sample app which you can find under the Github Repository.

-The module “Understanding the Problem of Growing Applications” is about the architectural blocks of an Angular application and how we can behave when the applicaiton grows and grows.
-So we will take a look at which steps we can take to get over this problem and how libraries can help us getting our application into shape and architecture.
+The module “Understanding the Problem of Growing Applications” is about the architectural blocks of an Angular application and how we can behave when the application grows and grows.
+So we will take a look at which steps we can take to get over this problem and how libraries can help us to get our application into shape and architecture.

 All this knowledge can be used in the module “Creating and Using Your First Angular Library” where we will first create an Angular library with the